 Watch this informative video by Fresh Water Systems about how water softeners work.

 Salt-Based Water Softeners vs. Salt-Free Water Conditioners

 The term "salt-free water softener" is often misleading.
-While there are applications which reduce water hardness without the need of salt, they are more accurately described as water conditioners.
+While there are applications that reduce water hardness without the need for salt, they are more accurately described as water conditioners.

 The reason for this is that these conditioners don't actually 'soften' water by removing the hard minerals (as is the case with traditional water softeners), but instead, they 'condition' the water by reducing the minerals' capability of adhering to pipes and surfaces.